DeflatedPickle/menumaker/README.md

 # MenuMaker
-An easy solution for creating menus with TkInter in just a few lines.
+An easy solution for creating menus for TkInter applications in just a few lines.

 What does this library do?
 It decreases the amount of lines needed to construct menus to a single line.